 Habitat for Humanity Veterans Build Program

-What is Covered: Free or discounted window replacements.
+What is Covered: Free or heavily discounted window replacements.

 Funding: Varies by project.

-How to Apply: Contact Habitat for Humanity Alabama.
+How to Apply: Apply by getting in touch with Habitat for Humanity Alabama.

 Rebuilding Together